Evolution of coexisting long and short period stellar activity cycles: Analysis of cycle periods

 It is instructive to see where the stars shown in \Fig{pK} are located in the BV diagram.
 The result is shown in \Fig{pKBV}.
-The solid lines show the fits found by BV (hereafter BV lines), while the curves correspond to the fit of BST, which has been converted into a $P_{\rm cyc}$ versus $P_{\rm rot}$ dependence using \Eq{conversion} for three values of $\tau$.
+The solid lines show the fits found by BV (hereafter BV lines), whereas the curves correspond to the fit of BST, which has been converted into a $P_{\rm cyc}$ versus $P_{\rm rot}$ dependence using \Eq{conversion} for three values of $\tau$.

 Interestingly, in the BV plot, the two cycle periods of HD~22049 (red E/e symbols) do fall onto the two branches.
-The same is true of HD~165341A (red N/n symbols), where the longer cycle period of $15.5\yr$ agrees well with the predicted one (see \Tab{Kstars}), but the shorter one of $5.1\yr$ is twice as long as the predicted one of $2.7\yr$.
+The same is true of HD~165341A (red N/n symbols), where the longer cycle period of $15.5\yr$ agrees well with the computed one (see \Tab{Kstars}), but the shorter one of $5.1\yr$ is twice as long as the computed one of $2.8\yr$.
 In the BV plot, on the other hand, this star falls onto the lower (inactive) branch.

-The two branches of BST correspond to a bundle of lines in the BV plot, because the conversion from one to the other requires an assumption about the value of $\tau$; see \Eq{conversion_formula}.
+The two branches of BST correspond to a bundle of lines in the BV plot, because the conversion from one to the other requires an assumption about the value of $\tau$; see \Eq{conversion_formula} and the definition of $C_i$, which involves $\tau$.
 In the BV plot, the BST lines are not straight, but they would become straight in a double-logarithmic version of this plot.
 Some of the scatter can be explained by the fact that the K~dwarfs have different values of $\tau$.